-- 3.1.1 SNOWS - the Sussex North Offsetting Water Scheme - offers the primary solution for Water Offsetting for the site.
-This development has a draft allocation (HA10-HOR2: 'Land at Mercer Road') in the local plan.
-There is therefore significant confidence that the site will be eligible for the SNOWS scheme, which we understand is to be launched imminently. - 3.1.2 As such, the Applicant is proposing a negatively worded, or 'Grampian' style condition, which should enable Horsham Council, and Natural England, to conclude that there will be no absence of potential adverse effects on the Sussex North Water Neutrality Zone, and in particular the affected Arun Valley SAC, SPA and RAMSAR sites. - 3.1.3 The Condition proposed at this stage would be to prevent ANY development progressing UNTIL the requisite number of credits is agreed and purchased under the SNOWS scheme.
-This would of course be contingent on the completion of a Section 106 Agreement containing the necessary clauses and arrangements, where required by the council. - 3.1.4 There is now significant precedence for the use of Grampian Conditions in this regard, where there is a realistic prospect of the site's ability to access the SNOWS scheme.
-For example: - the conclusions of the planning inspector pursuant to planning ref: APP/Z3825/W/23/3321658 (HDC Ref: DC/22/1052) in respect of an allowed appeal for outline application for the development of up to 133x dwellings at Land South of Broadbridge Farm, Broadbridge Heath.
-The Inspector agreed that a Grampian condition and S106 agreement would prevent any adverse impacts on the Arun Valley sites and be compliant with relevant Planning Policy Guidance, with a 'reasonable prospect' that relevant mitigation would be available within the lifetime of the appeal scheme - The Inspectors conclusions reached pursuant to ref: APP/Z3825/W/23/3321658 in respect of the acceptability of Grampian style conditions in relation to the principles of Regulation 63 of the Habitats Regulations - The conclusions of the appeal inspector pursuant to ref: APP/Z3825/W/22/3308455 (HDC ref: DC/21/2086) in allowing the appeal for an outline application for the development of up to 78x homes at Land West of Ravenscroft, Storrington - The Inspector's endorsed recommendation to the Secretary of State pursuant to ref: APP/Z3825/W/23/3333968 (HDC ref: DC/23/0856) in allowing an appeal for the approval of reserved matters for the development of 280x dwellings within Kilnwood Vale - The approval of outline application ref.
+3.1.1 SNOWS - the Sussex North Offsetting Water Scheme - offers the primary solution for Water Offsetting for the site.
+This development had an allocation in the emerging Local Plan.
+Whilst the Inspector has recommended that the Local Plan is not sound and should be withdrawn, it is understood that the council will still be using this previous classification as an allocation as the basis for access to the SNOWS scheme for the foreseeable future.

+3.1.2 As such, the Applicant is proposing a negatively worded, or 'Grampian' style condition, which should enable Horsham Council, and Natural England, to conclude that there will be no absence of potential adverse effects on the Sussex North Water Neutrality Zone, and in particular the affected Arun Valley SAC, SPA and RAMSAR sites.

+3.1.3 The Condition proposed at this stage would be to prevent ANY development progressing UNTIL the requisite number of credits is agreed and purchased under the SNOWS scheme.
+This would of course be contingent on the completion of a Section 106 Agreement containing the necessary clauses and arrangements, where required by the council.

+3.1.4 There is now significant precedence for the use of Grampian Conditions in this regard, where there is a realistic prospect of the site's ability to access the SNOWS scheme.
+For example:

+- (a) the conclusions of the planning inspector pursuant to planning ref: APP/Z3825/W/23/3321658 (HDC Ref: DC/22/1052) in respect of an allowed appeal for outline application for the development of up to 133x dwellings at Land South of Broadbridge Farm, Broadbridge Heath.
+The Inspector agreed that a Grampian condition and S106 agreement would prevent any adverse impacts on the Arun Valley sites and be compliant with relevant Planning Policy Guidance, with a 'reasonable prospect' that relevant mitigation would be available within the lifetime of the appeal scheme - (b) The Inspectors conclusions reached pursuant to ref: APP/Z3825/W/23/3321658 in respect of the acceptability of Grampian style conditions in relation to the principles of Regulation 63 of the Habitats Regulations - (c) The conclusions of the appeal inspector pursuant to ref: APP/Z3825/W/22/3308455 (HDC ref: DC/21/2086) in allowing the appeal for an outline application for the development of up to 78x homes at Land West of Ravenscroft, Storrington - (d) The Inspector's endorsed recommendation to the Secretary of State pursuant to ref: APP/Z3825/W/23/3333968 (HDC ref: DC/23/0856) in allowing an appeal for the approval of reserved matters for the development of 280x dwellings within Kilnwood Vale - (e) The approval of outline application ref.
 DC/24/0428 in respect of Land North of Shermanbury Road, Partridge Green for the development of 120 new dwellings, which also proposes the same approach to water neutrality